1pix/dataquery/Documentation/User/Index.rst

 be used to verify that the query is alright.
 It does two checks:

 - first, it parses the query and rebuilds it.
 The internal query parser may come up with errors at that point.
-If it doesn't the success message will display the resulting query (as in the screenshot above).
+If it doesn't a success message will display the resulting query.
-  Note that here TYPO3 mechanisms (see below) and Data Filters are not applied.
+  Note that here TYPO3 CMS mechanisms (see below) and Data Filters are not applied.
 It is only the "raw" query, as typed in the text field, that is parsed.